jatcar95/Daggerheart/content/Campaign/Prologue - Our Last Hope/Our Last Hope - Campaign Frame.md

 # Overview
 *Give your players the following information before character creation.*

 On the war-torn continent of [[The Meld]], the time for solving problems has passed.
 Once in the not so distant past, people had hope.
-The engineers of [[Ravaldia]] discovered the steam engine, the druids of the North Marshes experimented with innovative ways of growing crops, and the [[Pact of Martoghast]] defied death with their healing magic.
+The engineers of [[Ravaldia]] discovered the steam engine, the druids of the [[North Marshes]] experimented with innovative ways of growing crops, and the [[Pact of Martoghast]] defied death with their healing magic.
 The old fears of war and scarcity faded.

 But the leaders of [[Ravaldia]] yearned not for peace, but for power.
 A decade ago, a violent coup saw the city’s council dispatched and a powerful mage, [[Yarticus Triconocule]], crowned in their place.
 Soon after, the invasions began.
 “They hoard the food our citizens need,” [[Yarticus Triconocule|Triconocule]] said of the Marshes.
 “They withhold aid as political leverage,” he said of the Pact.”
 And so the banners were called, and the Mage Emperor of [[Ravaldia]] began his conquest.

 Bloody years of fighting followed that left the land scarred with the calamitous effects of magical warfare.
 The Marshes burned, the Pact was infiltrated by Ravaldian loyalists and turned into a secret police force.
-The resistance coalesced around the city of Dark Gulch, where surviving druids of the North Marshes joined forces with exiled nobles and the city’s Thieve’s Guild to make a stand.
+The resistance coalesced around the city of [[Dark Gulch]], where surviving druids of the [[North Marshes]] joined forces with exiled nobles and the city’s Thieve’s Guild to make a stand.

 With their skills in sabotage, the Gulchers were able to destroy many of the factories of [[Ravaldia]], halting their march across the continent and leaving the opposing forces in a bloody stalemate that lingers to this day.
 With technology shattered, the environment scorched, and healing magic turned towards destruction, people lost hope.
 Food shortages and famine abounds, and most people care not who wins the war - they wish only to survive.
 # Communities